wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 email_maxperhour
 ^^^^^^^^^^^^^^^^^^

-This specifies the maximum number of emails to be sent per hour.
-All emails in excess of this setting will be queued for later distribution.
+This sets the maximum number of email alerts that can be sent per hour.
+All emails beyond this hourly threshold are then queued to be sent together in a single email at the end of the hour.

 .. note::

-  At the end of the hour any queued emails will be sent together in one email.
-This is true whether mail grouping is enabled or disabled.
+  At the end of the hour, the queued emails will be sent together in one email whether mail grouping is turned on or not.

 +--------------------+---------------------------+
 | **Default value**  | 12                        |